Metric Optimization in Penner Coordinates: Continuous Maps from Penner Coordinates

 Two choices of logarithmic Penner coordinates $\lambda, \lambda'$ describe the same hyperbolic metric if and only if the corresponding shear coordinates $\sigma, \sigma'$ are the same.
 Conversely, for any $\sigma \in \bR^{|E|}$ such that the sum of values around any given vertex is zero, there is some hyperbolic metric with shear coordinates $\sigma$.
-These coordinates can be shown to measure the distance between the altitudes dropped from vertices onto their opposing edges, which thus measure how the two triangles are glued together along their common edge (see inset).
+Moreover, if shears are the same, and Penner coordinates $\ell_{ij} = e^{\lambda_{ij} / 2}$ satisfy triangle inequalities, then the corresponding \emph{Euclidean} metrics are conformally equivalent.

-\paragraph{Hyperbolic surface coordinates} We describe concrete coordinates for a given hyperbolic surface $(M, \sigma)$ determined by the triangulation $M$ and shear coordinates $\sigma$.
-Let $M_c$ denote the surface obtained by cutting $M$ along triangle edges.
-Note that there is a natural correspondence between edges of $M_c$ and halfedges $H$ of $M$.
-Since all ideal hyperbolic triangles are congruent, we can use an arbitrary reference triangle for each triangle of $M_c$.
-We use the equilateral reference triangle $T_{\text{ref}}$ with vertices at $e^{2\pi n/3}$ for $n=0,1,2$, which has the convenient property that the altitude from each vertex intersects the opposing edge at its midpoint.
-We thus have a concrete realization
+The formula \eqref{eq:shear} is not arbitrary: $\lambda_{ij}$ have a natural interpretation in terms of lengths of segments cut out from the infinite edges by \emph{horocycles} (curves specific to hyperbolic geometry, which are limits of circles with a common tangent at a point as the radius goes to infinity).
+This connection is explained in detail in \cite{springborn2019ideal} and \cite{gillespie2021discrete}.

-Let $\pi: M_c \to M$ denote the projection of the cut mesh to $M$ given by isometrically mapping each triangle in $M_c$ to its corresponding triangle in $M$ with metric determined by $\sigma$.
-Coordinates for $x \in M$ are then given by $\pi^{-1}(x)$.
-When $M$ is a triangle mesh, $\pi$ is simply given by circumcircle-preserving projective maps on each triangle.
-Furthermore, this definition still makes sense even if $M$ is just an abstract triangulation, and the way that $\pi$ glues the edges of the reference triangles together can be understood concretely using only $\sigma$.
-If $e_{ij}$ and $e_{ji}$ are the two edges in $M_c$ corresponding to some edge $e$ with midpoints $m_{ij}$ and $m_{ji}$, then the (signed) distance in $e_{ij}$ between $\pi(m_{ij})$ and $\pi(m_{ji})$ is $\sigma_{ij}$.
-The correspondences between points on the edges of $M_c$ are then determined by the fact that $\pi$ is an isometry on the edges.
+To define the the metric on the whole surface precisely, we define charts on pairs of adjacent triangles $T_{ijk}$ and $T_{jil}$ sharing edge $e_{ij}$.
+Following \cite{campen2021efficient}, each chart is a pair of congruent right-angle triangles $(T_1, T_2)$ with one side of each, corresponding to the edge $e_{ij}$ spanning the horizontal diameter of a unit circle, forming a rectangle (Figure~\ref{fig:chart}).
+The positions of the vertices $p^r = (r, \sqrt{1-r^2})$ and $-p^r$ at the right angles of the triangles $T_1$ and $T_2$ are chosen so that the hyperbolic distance in the Beltrami-Klein model between their projections on the horizontal diameter is the shear $\shear$.
+Explicitly, they are given by $r = (1 - c)/(1 + c)$, where $c = e^{\shear}$, and the shear coordinate for the common edge in the two triangle chart is also $\shear$.